gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

 | Use the A button to increase a variable.
 | Use the B button to decrease a variable.
-| In the code below, the delay_time variable is increased by 10 by the A button and decreased by 10 by hte B button.
+| In the code below, the delay_time variable is increased in steps of  10 by the A button and decreased in steps of 10 by the B button.
+Finally, text is scrolled with a delay of ``delay_time``.

 .. code-block:: python